kryton-me/kryton-me.github.io/2021-01-OperatingSystems.md

 1. Windows update – good life to each build & easy upgrade path (when it does not brick).
 2. Not sure on this
 3. BitLocker
-4. Windows store bit it’s a bit limited as to what software is in there.
+4. Windows store & winget are a bit limited as to what software is in there.
 No Notepad++ or Cygwin
-5. I’ve still had Windows 10 brick a system during an upgrade and not be able to recover the system with the options the system gives me.
+5. I’ve still managed to brick a Windows 10 system just by doing Windows update.
 6. Need to install and maintain Cygwin
 7. Windows used to be very good at this but as of 10 it’s all been down graded and I can’t set things as I like without designing a scheme